 Before planning and starting out on your adventure, check here for temporary closure information and other advisories for your safety and enjoyment.

 Managed forests have life-stanza cycles.
 Thus, commercial forests are usually harvested when they are merchantable and the market dictates.
 Other management choices may dictate periodic thinnings for income and the health of the remaining forest.
-The C2C Trail sees a full spectrum of these management styles on all the lands it crosses, both private and public.
-We appear to have opened the complete trail at a time when many of the forests the trail passes through are ready for full harvests or thinnings.
-Please be patient with trail closures and observant of the need for extra caution if passage is allowed during operations.
-We’ll try to identify periods when the full trail may be used.
-More C2C Trail users do shorter outings and these can be undertaken somewhere along the route at any time.
-Be aware that dates for future closures and operations are tentative and can change.
+The C2C Trail sees a full spectrum of these management styles across the properties it touches, both private and public.
+By coincidence, the readiness of many of these properties for full harvests or thinnings has fallen right upon the mid-2020s.
+Please be patient with trail closures, and observant of the need for extra caution if passage is allowed during operations.
+We’ll try to differentiate between periods when the full trail or only part of the trail is open.
+A large majority of C2C Trail outings do not cover the entire 60-mile distance.
+These “section hikes” can be undertaken at any time.
+Be aware that announced dates of closures and harvest operations are tentative and can change.

 Temporary Advisories:

-C2C trails west of Big Elk Campground are closed to bicycles year-round, although old roads are legal for bicycles and horses.
-East half trails are open to bicycles, between May 16 and October 15.
-Open to bikes during these dates is 1.5 miles on the Sugarbowl Creek section west of Shot Pouch Road and the 2.2 mile lower section of the North Ridge Trail paralleling Woods Creek Road (no horses).
-There is no detour for bikes around the Sugarbowl Creek closure.
-Note that most of the C2C Trail was not built to bicycle or horse standards and the open roads are not particularly horse-friendly.
-Regardless, for almost all road sections, including decommissioned Forest Service roads, bicycles and horses are legal
+The C2C’s dirt trail segments west of Big Elk Campground are closed to bicycles year-round, although old roads are legal for bicycles and horses.
+East of Big Elk, trail segments are open to bicycles between May 16 and October 15, including: 1.5 miles on the Sugarbowl Creek section west of Shot Pouch Road, and the 2.2 mile lower section of the North Ridge Trail paralleling Woods Creek Road (no horses).
+There is no detour for bikes around the Sugarbowl Creek bike closure.
+Note that most of the C2C Trail was not built to bicycle and horse standards, and the open roads are not particularly horse-friendly.
+Regardless, for almost all road sections, including decommissioned Forest Service roads, bicycles and horses are legal.

-For all users, there is a standing closure with detour from November 1 to February 28 near Gopher Creek where the trail crosses a small tributary of the creek.
-The 2-mile detour around the 1-mile closure is made to protect the fish habitat and the adjacent wetland.
-The trail user who needs to by-pass the Gopher Creek Trail segment during the seasonal closure can continue up FS road 3125 to FS road 31 (Hilltop Road) and go west on FS road 31 to once again hit the regular trail route.
+For all users, near Gopher Creek there is a standing closure — with a detour — from November 1 to February 28.
+Here the trail crosses a small tributary of the creek.
+If you’re westbound, the detour continues up FS road 3125 to FS road 31 (Hilltop Road) and goes west on FS road 31 to once again hit the regular trail route.
+This two-mile detour around the one-mile closure (trail mile 39-40) is made to protect the fish habitat and the adjacent wetland.

 Several parts of the trail follow roadways open to the motoring public year-round, and which are regularly or lightly used.
 When using these roads, always be alert for cars, trucks, and other users.